ilmax/site/content/posts/k3s-raspberry-dns/index.md

 ### Traefik & Gateway API (Optional)

 This article is already lengthy, so I won’t delve into the details of the Gateway API here.
 That might be a topic for a future post.
-In brief the Gateway API is a set of resources that will eventually replace the `Ingress` ones.
+In brief, the Gateway API is a set of resources that will eventually replace the `Ingress` ones.

 Since the Ingress resource has a limited configuration area, all the implementations (NGINX, Traefik, Kong, Envoy, etc) came up with different annotations to implement specific functionality.
 The Gateway resource is the response to this fragmentation, it allows you to specify a lot more behaviors in a vendor-agnostic way, so it’s a welcome addition.

 If you're interested in exploring it, you'll need to install the CRDs and configure Traefik to support the Gateway API.

-Before using the Gateway resource in Kubernetes you have install the latest iteration of those CRDs (1.1.0 at the time of writing) using this command:
+Before using the Gateway resource in Kubernetes you have to install the latest iteration of those CRDs (1.1.0 at the time of writing) using this command:

 ```sh
 kubectl apply -f https://github.com/kubernetes-sigs/gateway-api/releases/download/v1.1.0/experimental-install.yaml
 ```

 {{<note>}}
-I won't configure TLS with the Gateway API because I haven't yet figure out how it works, I'd like to configure a different certificate for every site, but it seems to me that, at the moment, you either use a single TLS certificate with all the hostnames at the gateway controller level, or you have to use a `TLSRoute` that's still in the experimental channel at the time of writing (August 2024)
+I won't configure TLS with the Gateway API because I haven't yet figured out how it works, I'd like to configure a different certificate for every site, but it seems to me that, at the moment, you either use a single TLS certificate with all the hostnames at the gateway controller level, or you have to use a `TLSRoute` that's still in the experimental channel at the time of writing (August 2024)
 {{</note>}}

 Traefik installation also needs to be updated to enable the kubernetesGateway provider, specify which namespaces are allowed to associate routes to the gateway and specify what to use as the Gateway's address via one of the supported ways.